appsmithorg/appsmith-docs/website/docs/core-concepts/connecting-to-data-sources/authentication/README.md

 You can choose to connect to a REST API by clicking on the “**+**” icon next to **“Datasources”** and selecting “**REST API**".

 You can provide the URL and additional information like the Headers, Params, Body, and Pagination.
-Once you have added code in the body section, you can directly run the query and connect it with widgets.
+You can directly run the query and connect it with widgets.
 To learn more about configuring APIs, you can refer to the documentation on [configuring APIs](/core-concepts/connecting-to-data-sources/authentication/connect-to-apis).

  <VideoEmbed host="youtube" videoId="IptCmvKdbog" title="Connect to REST API" caption="Connect to REST API"/>